-Step 1: Know your requirements
+Step 1: Know Your Requirements

 What are you looking to accomplish with the CRM tool?
 Being aware of the definitive purpose is the first and foremost step toward finding the most effective CRM solution.
-Once you are aware of your needs, being a thorough comparison of the top-rated options available.
+Once you are aware of your needs, make a thorough comparison of the top-rated options available.

-Step 2: Focus on ease of use
+Step 2: Focus on Ease of Use

 While it is tempting to opt for a tool that does it all, you’re better off with an uncomplicated solution that caters to your specific needs.
 Ease of use is an important factor that should be taken into account when selecting a CRM tool.

-Step 3: Customizable all the way
+Step 3: Customizable All the Way

 The CRM should offer extensive customization in order for it to be useful for your organization.
 It should adapt according to your needs.
 Go for a tool that lets you customize the fields, layouts, workflows, views, and permissions.

-Step 4: Trial & tech support
+Step 4: Trial & Tech Support

 Lastly, always make sure to go for a tool that offers a free trial period.
 This will help you better understand the tool’s utility and effectiveness.
 Also, take into account the quality of customer support provided by the vendor to find a reliable solution.